White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Reason 1: Expensive alloy metals

-- Palladium (in palladium white gold): Premium precious metal
+- Palladium (in the palladium alloy): Premium precious metal

-- Copper (in rose gold): Inexpensive base metal
+- Copper (in the rose alloy): Inexpensive base metal

 Palladium is 50-80 times more expensive than silver!